MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/information-support.md

 A summary of documentation changes are published each month to the [Azure Information Protection technical blog](https://techcommunity.microsoft.com/t5/Azure-Information-Protection/bg-p/AzureInformationProtectionBlog).
 Previous summaries were published on the [Enterprise Mobility and Security Blog](https://blogs.technet.microsoft.com/enterprisemobility/?product=azure-information-protection).
 These documentation updates include documentation for any new releases, updates to support statements, and also corrections and clarifications for existing releases.
 These posts are titled: "**Azure Information Protection Documentation Update for \<month year>**"

-You can also find information about new functionality and previews on the Azure Information Protection [Yammer site](https://www.yammer.com/AskIPTeam), where you can also ask questions about Azure Information Protection.
-To propose new features or vote for new features, visit the [User Voice](https://msip.uservoice.com) site for Azure Information Protection.

 ## Support options and community resources
 The following sections provide information about support and troubleshooting options, and community resources.